lameman12/Vanta-AI-Assistant/manualinstallationguide.md

 This includes the requirements, installation steps and troubleshooting when downloading Vanta.

-(Use python -m / python -c if normal commands beginning with 'py -3.11' say py is not recognised)
+(Use the alternative python -m / python -c commands if normal commands beginning with 'py -3.11' say py is not recognised)

 ## Requirements